thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # See also https://geekdocs.de/usage/menus/#bundle-menu
   geekdocMenuBundle: true

+  # (Optional, default false) Collapse all menu entries, can not be overwritten
+  # per page if enabled.
+Can be enabled per page via `geekdocCollapseSection`
+  geekdocCollapseAllSections: true

   # (Optional, default true) Show page navigation links at the bottom of each
   # docs page (bundle menu only).
   geekdocNextPrev: false